zurs/Chatterino/README.md

 # Chatterino
-A real-time chat for phonegap, with custom server-ip
+A real-time chat in phonegap, with custom server-ip